google/cronet.dart/README.md

-dart run cronet:setup # Downloads the cronet binaries. dart run benchmarks/latency.dart # For sequential requests benchmark. dart run benchmarks/throughput.dart # For parallel requests benchmark.
+dart run cronet:setup # Downloads the cronet binaries. dart run benchmarks/latency.dart # For sequential requests benchmark. dart run benchmarks/throughput.dart # For parallel requests benchmark. dart run benchmarks/run_all.dart # To run all the benchmarks and get reports.
 ```

+To know how to setup local test servers, read [benchmarking guide](benchmarks/benchmarking.md).

 ## Building Your Own